Cloud Files Key Concepts

 Authored by: Rose Contreras

-The Cloud Files system is designed to be used by many different customers.
+We designed the Cloud Files system to be used by many different customers.
 Your user account is your slice of the Cloud Files system.
-A user must identify themselves with a valid Rackspace Cloud account username and their API Key.
-Once authenticated, that user has full read/write access to the Objects (files) stored under that user account.
+A user must identify themselves with a valid Rackspace Cloud account username and API Key.
+After they authenticate, users have full read and write access to the objects, which are files stored under that user account.

-A Container is a “storage compartment” for your data and provides a way for you to organize that data.
-You can think of a Container as a folder in Windows(R) or a directory in UNIX(R).
-The primary difference between a Container and these other “file system” concepts is that Containers cannot be nested.
-You can, however, create up to 500,000 Containers under your account.
+A container is a storage compartment for your data and provides a way for you to organize that data.
+You can think of a container as a folder in Windows® or a directory in UNIX®.
+The primary difference between containers and these other file system concepts is that you can’t nest containers.
+You can, however, create up to 500,000 containers under your account.

-An “Object” is the basic storage entity and its metadata that represents the “files” you store in Cloud Files.
-When you upload data to Cloud Files the data is stored as-is (no compression or encryption) and consists of a location (Container), its name, and optional metadata consisting of key/value pairs.
-For instance, you may chose to store a backup of your digital photos and add a metadata key/value pair of “PhotoAlbum-CaribbeanCruise”.
-Objects are grouped into Containers and you can have any number of Objects within a Container.
+An object is the combination of a basic storage entity and its metadata representing the files you store in Cloud Files.
+When you upload data to Cloud Files, the data is stored as-is—no compression or encryption.
+The data includes a location, name, and optional metadata consisting of key/value pairs.

 Operations are the actions you perform against your account in Cloud Files.
-Creating or deleting Containers, uploading or downloading Objects, etc. The full list of operations is documented under the ReST API section of the Developer Guide.
-Operations are performed via the ReST web service API or a language-specific API (currently we support Python, PHP, Java, and C#/.NET).
+Creating or deleting containers, uploading or downloading objects, and so on.
+You can find the full list of operations under the ReST API section of the Developer Guide.
+You can perform operations by using the ReST web service API or a language-specific API, such as a software development kit (SDK).

-There are no permissions or access-controls around Containers or Objects other than being split into separate accounts.
-Users must authenticate with a valid API Access Key, but once authenticated they can create/delete Containers and Objects only within that Account.At this time, there is no way to make a storage object publicly accessible.
+There are no permissions or access controls around containers or objects other than splitting them into separate accounts.
+Users must authenticate with a valid API Access Key, and after they authenticate, they can create or delete containers and objects only within that account.
+They can’t make a storage object publicly accessible.

-https://c0344252.cdn.cloudfiles.rackspace.com “.
-If that Container houses an image called “cute_kids.jpg”, then that image can be served by Akamai’s CDN with the
+If that container houses an image called cute_kids.jpg, then that image can be served by Akamai’s CDN with the